WHAT IF MY DENTURE NEEDS TO BE REPAIRED?

 - Consider arranging regular reviews with your dental team for oral hygiene and denture care advice – they’re there to support you and will keep an eye on the condition of your dentures.

-- Look out for changes in the fit of your dentures – if you notice they’re not fitting as snugly as they once did, you might want to consider talking to your dentist or dental professional.
+- Look out for changes in the fit of your dentures – if you notice they’re not fitting as snugly as they once did, you might want to consider talking to your dentist.

-If your dentures are properly cared for, there’s less of a chance they’ll need repairing further down the line.
-But if you do find that they have become damaged or aren’t fitting as well as they once did, getting the right advice and having them repaired means you can enjoy the peace of mind with knowing your dentures are in the best possible condition.
+As always, prevention is better than the cure, and if your dentures are properly cared for, there’s less of a risk they’ll need repairing further down the line.
+But if you do find that they have become damaged or aren’t fitting as well as they once did, getting the right advice and having them repaired means you can enjoy the peace of mind of knowing your dentures are in the best possible condition.